tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_6.md

 "I can create a distraction," she says.
 "Something big enough to draw their attention away from the control panel, but it won't last long.
 You'll have a small window to act."

 Her words hang in the air, thick with a sincerity that I hadn't expected.
 "Why should we trust you?"
 I ask.
-"You're part of this madness."
+"You're part of this insanity."

 Lockhart's face hardens, a resolve shining in her eyes.
 "You don't have to trust me," she replies, her voice steady.
 "But if the Void Whisperer activates, there's no stopping what comes next.
 Lửa Đen will be unleashed, and everything we know, everything we are, will be consumed."